danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

 ## Modify custom re-usable functions: *[custom_python_functions.py](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Custom-Python-Functions/custom_python_functions.py)*

 We'll start by defining a pricing function called *get_pricing_data* that will take a daily pricing dataframe and period type such as *Year*, *Quarter* or *Month* as parameters.
-The data retrieved is similar to the data coming from the Yearly pricing or Quarterly pricing views we created in SQL.
+The dataframe data retrieved is similar to the data coming from the Yearly pricing or Quarterly pricing views we created in SQL.

     def get_pricing_data(df_tmp, period):